donkirkby/chess-kit/raw_rules/new_rules.md

 members of the black team.
 Place the coin or checker beside the board, halfway between the two teams.

-If you don't have a deck of chess cards, see Appendix A for how a standard deck of cards can represent the chess pieces.
 Give each team a set of seven cards: pawn, knight, bishop, rook, queen, king, and checker.
 The predictor for each team should take the cards in their hand, and play the pawn face up on their side of the board.

 ### Play
 Players take turns being the mover and the predictor, handing the cards back and